 Lunchtime recital: Tuesday 31 October 2017

-A recital to be held at 1.10 pm in the beautiful setting of The Guards' Chapel, Wellington Barracks, Birdcage Walk, London SW1E 6HQ, featuring James Dutton (flute) and Oliver Davies (piano).
+A recital was held in the beautiful setting of The Guards' Chapel, Wellington Barracks, Birdcage Walk, London SW1E 6HQ, featuring James Dutton (flute) and Oliver Davies (piano).
+This was an early opportunity to hear in public some of the works they have recently recorded on a CD for Mike Purton Chamber Classics, to be released Spring 2018.

 The Guards' Chapel, Wellington Barracks